-Lively, a Democrat, was the representative for Texas's 3rd congressional district from 1909 to 1911.
+Lively was the representative for Texas’s 3rd congressional district and was a Democrat.
+He served from 1909 to 1911.

 From Jun 1910 to Mar 1911, Lively missed 25 of 77 roll call votes, which is 32.5%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.